Canon 50D vs SX410

 Studio photographers will appreciate that the Canon 50D (unlike the SX410) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 50D and the SX410 have been discontinued, but can regularly be found used on eBay.
+Both the 50D and the SX410 have been discontinued, but can regularly be found used on ebay.
 The 50D was replaced by the Canon 60D, while the SX410 was followed by the Canon SX420.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 50D and SX410 can be found, respectively, in the Canon 50D Manual (free pdf) or the online Canon SX410 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 50D and the Canon SX410?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.